HomeMy WebLinkAboutVacation - HUM-VAC-245Page 1 of 7

 C. Vacation while on leave

 i.
-All employees on an approved ESA leave of absence will continue to earn
+Employees on an approved ESA leave of absence will continue to earn

 time toward years of service for the purposes of vacation entitlement.
 Any